 Your contribution relieves these pressures, enabling TILJ to continue its tradition of journal excellence.

-TILJ is a 501(c)(3) organization and all donations are tax-deductible.
+All donations to TILJ are tax-deductible.
 The Law School will provide a receipt with the applicable tax codes.
 All contributions will be noted in the Dean’s Townes Hall Notes alumni magazine, in the Texas International Law Journal, and on the Donors section of the TILJ home page.

 Many employers sponsor matching gift programs and will match any charitable contributions made by their employees.
 To find out if your company has a matching gift policy, please visit Giving to UT – Matching Gifts and follow the easy instructions.
 If your company is eligible, request a matching gift form from your employer, and send it completed and signed with your gift.
 We will do the rest.
 The impact of your gift to the Journal may be doubled or possibly tripled!
 Some companies match gifts made by retirees and/or spouses.